HSDC invites you to come together and celebrate at our spring fundraiser, Coffee & Connection!

 THE EMCEE OF THE MORNING: Bill Schiffmiller

-Bill Schiffmiller is the Founder of Akoio®, a consultancy that helps companies, cultural institutions, and real estate leaders understand and address the impact of noise, sound, and hearing on health, performance, and business outcomes.
-A lifelong hearing aid user, Bill brings more than two decades of experience in design management, accessibility leadership, and hearing health advocacy.
+Bill Schiffmiller is the founder of Akoio®, a consultancy that helps organizations understand how sound, noise, and hearing shape health, performance, and business outcomes.
+A lifelong hearing aid user, Bill brings over two decades of experience in design management, accessibility leadership, and hearing health advocacy.
+He previously led Accessibility Initiatives at Apple Retail, serves as Board President at HSDC, and is a Forbes contributor writing on hearing health, accessibility, and auditory design.

 THE COMEDIAN OF BREAKFAST: NINA G.

-Nina G is a comedian, professional speaker, comedy historical consultant and author of Stutterer Interrupted: The Comedians Who Almost Didn’t Happen, Bay Area Stand-Up Comedy: A Humorous History.
-In May 2023, her album debuted at #1 in Comedy on Itunes and Amazon.
-Her first special, Nina G: Stutterer Interrupted, is available on Amazon Prime and free on Youtube!
+Nina G is a comedian, professional speaker, author, and comedy historian whose work explores disability, culture, and humor.
+Her comedy album debuted at #1 on iTunes and Amazon, and her stand‑up special, Nina G: Stutterer Interrupted, is available on Amazon Prime and YouTube.

 DONOR SPOTLIGHT: SHAWNA THOMPSON | BECU